Observability

 Scanners (defenseclaw-scanners)Sparse-safe scan throughput and duration, errors by type, findings, and quarantine actions.

-Runtime & Reliability (defenseclaw-runtime)Process, SQLite, exporter, audit-sink, and canonical gateway-error health.
+Runtime & Reliability (defenseclaw-runtime)Process, SQLite, v8 destination/exporter, queue, and canonical gateway-error health.

 Agent identity (defenseclaw-agent-identity)Three-tier agent identity correlation, churn, discovery latency, per-connector header presence.

-Agent360 (defenseclaw-agent-360)Automatic Agent Directory plus one-click per-agent/tree lifecycle, executions, descendants, model calls, tools/websites, inputs/outputs, reported tokens/cost, security decisions, Tempo waterfall, and agent/subagent/model/tool topology.
+Agent360 (defenseclaw-agent-360)Automatic Agent Directory plus one-click per-agent/tree lifecycle, initial and grouped follow-up prompts, descendants, per-agent model/tool-family summaries, updates, approvals, outcomes, inputs/outputs, reported tokens/cost, security decisions, and Tempo waterfall.

 AI Agent Usage & Detection (defenseclaw-ai-discovery)Continuous AI inventory loop: active signals, per-vendor/product tables, confidence.